Intraoperative Cell Salvage for Postpartum Anemia

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the study team or your doctor.

-Is intraoperative cell salvage safe for humans?
+What prior data suggests that intraoperative cell salvage is safe for postpartum anemia?

 Daniel Katz, MD